 \subsection{Driver behavior and energy consumption}

 A number of past research studies have explored how driver behavior affects energy or fuel consumption.
 Younes \textit{et al.} \cite{Younes2013a} analyzed factors affecting energy consumption in electric vehicles, including driver behavior.
-They provided qualitative definitions for calm, normal, and aggressive driving styles, which we have adopted in our study.
-The authors also computed parameters that were found to have a correlation with driving behavior, which we employ in our proposed annotation system and integrate within our driver behavior model.
+They provide qualitative definitions for calm, normal, and aggressive driving styles, which we have adopted in our study.
+They also compute parameters that were found to have a correlation with driving behavior, which we employ in our annotation system and integrate within our driver behavior model.

 We also quantify aggressiveness through the percentage of time the driver adopts such behavior, as proposed by Constantinescu \textit{et al.} \cite{Constantinescu2010a}, and through the distance to the vehicle in the front, as proposed by MacAdam \textit{et al.} \cite{MacAdam1998a}.